 - You are interested in the challenges facing our world and making an impact.

 - You’ve demonstrated leadership qualities and/or contributed towards positive change in your community.

 - You’re consistently achieving good results at school.

 - Bachelor of Actuarial Studies and its double degrees

 - Bachelor of Professional Practice and its double degrees

 Benefits for successful GLEP students:

-- participate in many of the Global Leadership Program activities, including specialised workshops and speaker events – run by experts in their field – on topics such as leadership, climate change, and Indigenous issues
+- participate in many of the Global Leadership Program activities, including specialised workshops and speaker events – run by experts in their field – on topics such as leadership and global challenges

 - participate in networking activities to get to know other students starting uni just like you